ranon-rat/bruh-boys-net/README.md

 Then you only need to run the server and the client, you need to keep your computer on so keep that in mind.

+If you want to edit a post you can do it but for seeing the changes you need to restart the service.